elliottslaughter/integrity-checker/README.md

     ick build db path

 There are several operations one can perform on a database.
-To check it directly against the contents of a directory, run:
+The following commands check a database against a directory, diff two databases, and validate a single database, respectively.

     ick check db path

-To diff two databases, run:

     ick diff db db2

-To verify the validity of the checksums on a database, run:

     ick selfcheck db

 ## Format